Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Numerical examples

 \subsection{Single-objective optimization}

-We now implement $\texttt{GP-TS-SO}$ (\Cref{alg:GP-TS-SO}) to solve challenging minimization problems for four benchmark functions, namely, the $2$D Schwefel, $4$D Rosenbrock, $4$D Powell, and $16$D Ackley functions~\citep{Surjanovic2013}, and for the ten-bar truss in \cref{fig:tenbartruss}.
+We now implement $\texttt{GP-TS-SO}$ (\Cref{alg:GP-TS-SO}) to solve challenging minimization problems for four benchmark functions, namely the $2$D Schwefel, $4$D Rosenbrock, $10$D Levy, and $16$D Ackley functions~\citep{Surjanovic2013}, and for the ten-bar truss in \cref{fig:tenbartruss} and the NACA 4-digit airfoil shape in \cref{fig:airfoilshape}.
 The analytical expressions and true global minima of the benchmark functions are given in Appendix~\ref{AppC}.
+The shape optimization problem for the airfoil is detailed in Appendix~\ref{AppD}.
 The minimization problem formulated for the ten-bar truss is to minimize an objective function $c({\bf x})$ defined as the weighted-sum of the total cross-sectional area and the vertical displacement at node 3 \citep{Adebiyi2025tsroots}.
 Accordingly,

 Here, $c_1({\bf x}) = \sum_{1}^{10}A_i$, where $A_i \in [1,20] \times 10^{-4} \mathrm{m}^2$, $i \in \{1,\dots,10\}$, are cross-sectional areas of the truss members considered as design variables. $c_2({\bf x})$ represents the vertical displacement at node 3. $w_1 = 0.6$, $w_2 = 0.4$, $c_{1,\max} = 200 \times 10^{-4} \mathrm{m}^2$, and $c_{2,\max} = 3 \times 10^{-2} \mathrm{m}$.
 For this problem, we fix $P_1$, $P_2$, $P_3$, $E$, and $L$ at their mean values as given in \cref{table:1}.